AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 VNet template
 ```

-You will immediately notice a message on the top-right corner.
+You will see a message appear in the top-right corner right away!

 ```{figure} images/lab1-vnet4.png
 ---